josdem/hugo/content/techtalk/java/apache_poi_excel.md

 title = "Apache POI Excel"
 categories = ["techtalk","code"]
 tags = ["josdem","techtalks","programming","technology","java"]
+description = "Apache POI is a popular API that allows programmers to create, modify, and display MS Office files using Java programs.
+This time I will show you how to read an Excel file."
 +++

 Apache POI is a popular API that allows programmers to create, modify, and display MS Office files using Java programs.
 This time I will show you how to read an Excel file.
 First we need to create a Java basic project using [lazybones](https://github.com/pledbrook/lazybones).